PunkOkami/VarLenLZ78/README.md

 ## Enwik9
 Performance was tested using [enwik9](https://mattmahoney.net/dc/text.html) compression benchmark.
 With result file being 390044948 bytes long, it placed VarLenLZ78 on 172nd position with 39.01% compression rate.
-It was not added to the list yet, but I contacted the author asking about it.
+It was not added to the list yet.

 ## Installation
 Clone code repo...